Kamran777/Coding-Task/README.md

         - Your connection string is true (Go to Application Folder->Authentication->appsettings.Development.json->Check ConnectionStrings->Default(The Url of the connection string should match with your MSSQL)

-SECOND STEP
+# SECOND STEP

 Frontend:
   - Download zip.file
   - Open "Frontend" folder in Visual Studio Code (It is also possible to open the frontend code in other code editors such as Sublime Text, Notepad, etc.)
-  - Open Terminal (Right-click on the Terminal section inside Visual Studio Code (or others)) In order to run Angular Project, follow these steps:
+  - Open Terminal (Click on the Terminal section inside Visual Studio Code (or others)) In order to run Angular Project, follow these steps:
   - npm install
   - ng serve -o